JerryMSFT/EKS-GUI/AKS4EKS.md

 As you know the cloud is pay-as-you-go, so delete your resources.

-7.1 Go the EKS Console and Navigate to compute, select your Node group example EKSDemoNode and select **Delete**.
+7.1 Open the [EKS console](https://us-west-2.console.aws.amazon.com/eks/) Navigate to compute, select your Node group example EKSDemoNode and select **Delete**.

 ![Node Delete](./png/027.png)